Fragrances, Perfumes, Preservatives, and Acne

 3. Millions of people are allergic to nickel.
 There’s probably no more troublesome trigger for eczema than nickel used in ear clips and the studs for body piercings.
 Nonetheless, dozens of skin care products use nickel sulfate as a preservative.
 (The products we recommend on this site do not.)

 4. Neomycin isn’t just an antibiotic used as a skin cream.
 It’s also a preservative in some acne care formulas made in China.
-If you’re allergic to neomycin, you’ll be allergic to the acne skin care product too.
+If you’re allergic to the antibiotic, you’ll be allergic to the acne skin care product too.

 5. Some seemingly safe ingredients can cause a condition known as protein contact dermatitis.
 These are usually food ingredients that don’t cause a food allergy, because they break down during digestion, but do cause a skin reaction.
 The scratch tests you get at the allergist’s office won’t detect them.
 Common culprits include soy, peach, tomato powder, chrysanthemum, and natural latex.